TAKING OWNERSHIP FOR OUR CONSUMPTION

 REDUCING WASTE AND IMPROVING EFFICIENCY ON-SITE

-- Through creative thinking, dedication and hard work, our Associates at Mars Petcare sites in Peterborough and Melton in the UK reached our zero-waste-to-landfill target well ahead of the 2015 deadline — charging ahead toward a greener future.
+- Through creative thinking, dedication and hard work, our Associates at Mars Petcare in Melton, UK reached our zero-waste-to-landfill target well ahead of the 2015 deadline — charging ahead toward a greener future.
 All waste from both of the sites is reused, recycled or used as fuel on site.
 By separating and recycling different kinds of waste, composting food waste and using any non-recyclable waste as fuel, the Melton site alone eliminated 250 tons of landfilled waste in just two years.

 - Not to be outdone, four Wrigley factories have also reached our zero waste-to-landfill goal — in Asquith, Australia; Bangalore, India; Plymouth, England, and Poznan, Poland.
 Their sustainable strategies varied from site to site, but the result was the same.
 No waste was left unaccounted for.
 In Poznan, for example, we found a new purpose for waste that cannot be traditionally recycled.
 Excess gum waste is cut and mixed with other materials and used as fuel, and leftover sweeteners are purified and used as an energy source for manufacturing.
 In Asquith, disposable solid waste is sent to an off-site bioreactor — the resulting methane is harnessed to generate alternative energy, which is directed back into the electricity grid.